 “Why?
 We just wanna get paid as musicians.”

-“We told Springsteen to stop tryin’ to be Dylan and changed his song from ‘Runaway American Dream’ to “Born to Run.’
-He cut his beard and hit the bigtime.”
+“We told Springsteen to stop tryin’ to be Dylan and change his song from ‘Runaway American Dream’ to “Born to Run.’
+He cut his beard and hit the big time.”

 “Yeah, before he was the Boss.”

 We help them close up the studio, making sure no one steals Dix’s guitar.
 We’re in East Hollywood.
 I drive everyone back to the Whiskey, with Alice and Nicky again riding in the front.
 The kids like the back seat but Santa Monica is dead late on a Sunday night.
 Driving past Oki Dog, the parking lot looks like Hiroshima.
 I beeped and Oki Yoki waves while sweeping up.
 We made his night.

 Alice and Nicky have that ‘we need to be alone’ look, so I leave them at their door.